Novak Djokovic denied entry to Australia, has visa canceled

 Australian Open tournament director Craig Tiley defended the “completely legitimate application and process” and insisted there was no special treatment for Djokovic.

-The Victoria state government mandated that only fully vaccinated players, staff, fans and officials could enter Melbourne Park when the tournament begins.
+The Victoria state government has mandated that only fully vaccinated players, staff members, fans and officials can enter Melbourne Park when the tournament begins Jan.
+17.

 Only 26 people connected with the tournament applied for a medical exemption and, Tiley said, only a “handful” were granted.